The Longest Day (film): Release

 The film premiered in France on September 25, 1962, in the United States on October 4, and in the United Kingdom on October 23.
-Funds from the premiers were donated to the Salk Institute for Biological Studies and the International Rescue Committee.
+Funds from the premieres were donated to the Salk Institute for Biological Studies and the International Rescue Committee.
 Because Fox was suffering due to financial losses incurred during the concurrent production of Cleopatra, the studio wanted The Longest Day to go straight into wide release to reap quick profits, but Zanuck got them to do a proper roadshow theatrical release, threatening to sell distribution rights to Warner Bros. if Fox refused to do so.
 The Longest Day eventually became the box office hit Fox needed, with $30.5 million in worldwide theatrical rentals on a $7.5 million budget.
 It was the highest-grossing black-and-white movie at the time.
 Zanuck's production company (DFZ Productions) received 50% of the profits, and by 1964 had received over $5.8 million.

 There were special-release showings of the film in several cities in the United States at which men who had participated in D-Day were invited to see the film with their fellow soldiers.
 One such screening took place in Cleveland, Ohio, at the Hippodrome Theater.

 The scenes in the film featuring German and French characters were shot both with them speaking their native language and with them speaking English.
 Almost uniquely among British- and American-produced World War II films of the time, the version of the film with foreign languages accompanied by English subtitles was more widely seen during the film's initial release.
 The all-English version of the film was used more extensively during the film's late 1960s re-release.

 When the film was re-released in 1969, it opened at number one at the US box office with a first-week gross of $501,529.
 In the first four days of its worldwide re-release in 544 theatres, it grossed $2,846,627.